asbeiler/asbeiler/README.md

 ### Hi there, I'm Drew! 👋

 I'm a Backend Engineer with a diverse background of experiences in Electrical Engineering, Real-Time Embedded Software, DevSecOps, and Cloud Based Microservices, to name a few.
-My interests are broad and I'm always ready to learn something new and tackle different projects!
+My interests are diverse and I'm always ready to learn something new and tackle different projects!

 ### Current Endeavors
 ---
-🎓 Completing my Masters in CS with a thesis on Data Optimization for Fine-Tuning Large Language Models
+🎓 Completing my Masters in CS with a thesis on Data Optimization for Fine-Tuning Large Language Models - [Thesis Repo](https://github.com/asbeiler/thesis-arithmetic-llm-data)

 📚 Reading as much as I can from the fast paced community working towards democratizing LLMs